 When traveling in the outdoors, it’s important to avoid damage to land and waterways.
 Use proper trails and never cut the switchbacks.
 When going off trail in the backcountry to search for bathroom privacy or a camping site, be mindful of the vegetation and surface durability.
 Rock, sand, gravel and even ice and snow are examples of highly durable surfaces that can withstand a lot of traffic.

-We’ve all been tempted to take a piece of nature home with us, but doing so can damage areas and ruin others’ experiences.
-It’s important to leave sites as you find them.
-Avoid leaving your mark by carving into trees or spray-painting rocks and don’t take any natural objects or artifacts.
+We all enjoy discovering beautiful plants, rocks historical and cultural items.
+It's important we leave them as we found them so everyone can experience the joy of discovery.
+NEVER leave your mark by carving into trees or spray-painting rocks and don’t take any natural objects or artifacts.
 Even the simple act of picking a few flowers can be damaging if everyone were to do so.

 Building a campfire can be fun, but it can also be super risky.
 Certain areas have been impacted by the overuse of fires, and fires are often banned if a region is currently under a fire danger warning.
 Stoves are a great alternative to fires.
 If campfires are allowed, choose areas where you can eliminate all evidence of the fire afterward.
 Use existing fire rings rather than building new ones, construct a mound fire or use a fire pan.

 People want to get outdoors and enjoy it without others intruding on their experience.
-Make sure to keep music low or in your earbuds while hiking or camping so you don’t disturb others.
+Make sure to keep in your earbuds while hiking or camping so you don’t disturb others.
 Avoid peak times to ensure you can space out effectively.
 Learn the general trail rules like who should yield to whom.
-Typically, downhill hikers will yield to uphill hikers, hikers will yield to equestrians and bicyclists will yield to hikers and equestrians.
+Downhill hikers yield to uphill hikers.
+All hikers yield to equestrians and wheelchair users.
+Bicyclists yield to hikers and equestrians.
 Keep pets on leashes at all times unless in a designated no-leash zone.
 Be kind and mindful.

 Interested in getting more involved with Leave No Trace or want to learn more about the 7 principles?
 Visit www.lnt.org.
 You can also learn more at Care for Colorado.